pideu-mh/pan1781-sn-gcja5-BLE/HOWTO.md

 ### Jumping To Compile Error Does Not Work

 Clicking on the error output does not open the offending code right away.
 Solution: press CTRL and click on the file name in the output.

-### Debugging may not work

-Debugging may not be working and the error "Failed to launch undefined GDB Server" is displayed.
-Solution: The root cause of the problem is that Segger J-Link in 32-bit version is expected by Nordic Connect Setup and if it is not available, produces this problem.

-Please check out https://devzone.nordicsemi.com/f/nordic-q-a/80062/questions-for-visual-studio-code-at-sdk-connect-v1-7-0 for a discussion how to fix it.

-### F12 Does Not Work All The Way

-Pressing F12 only brings you to the function declaration, but not to the implementation.
-Full text search for a function does not reveal the location in the SDK.
-Currently no solution.

-### Red Curvy Lines All Over The Place

-Log function calls are getting flagged as erroneous.
-Currently no solution.